23.Odawara Castle Part3 (draft)

 From Third Enclosure to Second Enclosure

-Past visitors to the castle would enter it from the main gate while current visitors may start from Ohoribata Steet beside the moat of the second enclosure.
-(Ohoribata means “beside moat”) However, how about taking another route instead?
-This route starts from the entrance to the ruins of Kodamon-guchi beside the Odawara post office.
+Past visitors to the castle would usually enter the castle from the main gate while current visitors would start from Ohoribata Steet beside the moat of the second enclosure.
+(Ohoribata means “beside the moat”) However, how about if we take another route instead?
+This route starts from the entrance to the ruins of Kodamon-guchi Gate beside the Odawara post office.
 It goes on the few remaining earthen walls of the third enclosure to the Ohoribata Street via the gate ruins.
 This gate had originally been the main gate of the castle during the Sengoku Period.
-It was said that both Kenshin Uesugi and Shingen Takeda attacked the castle at that time.
+It was said that Kenshin Uesugi attacked the gate first and followed by Shingen Takeda later on.

 The ruins of the main gate in the third enclosure, which is used as a bell tower